sourcegraph/handbook/content/strategy-goals/strategy/cloud/growth-and-integrations/index.md

 ### FY22

 The below items are the team's current focus areas in order of delivery quarter.
-The detailed Extensibility [roadmap](https://sourcegraph.productboard.com/feature-board/2689572-fy2022-roadmap-developer-insights), including progress status, can be viewed in Productboard.
-(There is also an [Extensibility-team-specific gantt chart roadmap](https://sourcegraph.productboard.com/roadmap/2748745-extensibility-features-timeline-roadmap) view with the same information.)
+The detailed Growth and Integrations [roadmap](https://sourcegraph.productboard.com/feature-board/2689572-fy2022-roadmap-developer-insights), including progress status, can be viewed in Productboard.
+(There is also an [Growth and Integrations-team-specific gantt chart roadmap](https://sourcegraph.productboard.com/roadmap/2748745-extensibility-features-timeline-roadmap) view with the same information.)

 | Feature                                                                     | Goal area               | Delivery quarter (FY22) |
 | --------------------------------------------------------------------------- | ----------------------- | ----------------------- |